 Below are a few recommendations to follow to put your mind at ease and help you through your high-risk pregnancy:

 Working with a team of professionals who have you and your child’s best interests at heart is key to feeling confident during the entire pregnancy.
-Contact Drs.
-Jenkins and Falae of Jenkins Obstetrics, Gynecology, and Reproductive Medicine today in the Katy, TX area at 855-346-8610.
+Contact Drs Jenkins, Roy, Ramirez or Ikwuagwu of Jenkins Obstetrics, Gynecology, and Reproductive Medicine today in the Katy, TX area at 855-346-8610.
 Our team is always accepting new patients into our practice, which is located at 23535 Kingsland Blvd.